 Mark was born in Sitka, Alaska, a sublime but wet locale under the North Star.
 When younger, Mark wanted to be an astronaut.
 As a result, he started drawing pictures of outer space and flying saucers-soon including monsters and creatures in the illustrations.
 His appetite to draw grew as the years went by, but it wasn't until Mark was in Junior High School that he decided to pursue a career in art.

-Mark has been freelancing illustrative and conceptual design work for nineteen years and is loving it.
+Mark has been freelancing illustrative and conceptual design work for twenty-eight years and has loved every minute of it.